andrewsali/Rlibcmaes/README.md

 For expensive objective functions, parallel evaluations is made available by specifying a parallel cluster.

-All of the libcmaes CMA algorithms are available for selection, as well as population size control & maximum function evaluations.
+All of the libcmaes CMA algorithms are available for selection, as well as population size control & termination based on maximum function evaluations / x-convergence / function-convergence.

 # Installation